Skip to content

 Save Image Preset

 The first button next to the Presets dropdown allows you to save your current settings as an image preset.
 You can choose which layer and image settings are included in the preset.
-Any settings not included won't be changed when the preset is loaded.
+Excluded settings well be ignored when loading the preset later.

 Save image preset